MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-default-sharing-link.md

 3. Select **Sharing**.

-4. Under **Default sharing link type**, clear the **Same as organization-level setting** check box.
+4. Under **Default sharing link type**, clear the **Same as organization-level setting** checkbox.

     ![Screenshot of site-level default sharing link settings](media/default-sharing-link-type-site.png)

-5. Choose the default sharing link setting that you want to use for this site, and then click **Save**.
+5. Choose the default sharing link setting that you want to use for this site, and then select **Save**.

 > [!NOTE]
 > You can set the default link type to *People with existing access* by running [Set-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/set-sposite) with the `-DefaultLinkToExistingAccess` parameter.